Sandjab/ShowBees/README.md

   - As such, it allows to use stable paths relative this root directory, independant from the notebook location.
   - It is operating system agnostic and takes care of any needed path normalization (/ vs \\).
 So you can always use '/' as a separator when defining path strings.

-Ex:

-Let's say this repository resides locally on your computer in *C:\Users\me\ShowBee*s

-And that you have a notebook in the *experiments/EXP01* directory withing this repository (actually, this is not relevant), with the folloinwg code:
+**Example:** Let's say this repository resides locally on your computer in *C:\Users\me\ShowBees*, and that you have a notebook ANYWHERE in the this repository.
+Then the following notebook code will ALWAYS gives the same results (meaning that you can move around yout notebook without changing its behaviour.

 ```python
 import proxycodelib